-While in 2019 my personal favorite country was Norway (in 2020, I wrote about the best hikes in Norway, things to do in Bergen, the rainiest European city, as well as in the picturesque Aurlandsfjord), I thought my 2020 will be marked by exploring a radically poorer Southeast Asian country of Laos.
+While in 2018 my personal favorite country was Norway (in 2019, I wrote about the best hikes in Norway, things to do in Bergen, the rainiest European city, as well as in the picturesque Aurlandsfjord), I thought my 2019 would be marked by exploring a radically poorer Southeast Asian country of Laos.
 I’ve browsed thoroughly Vientiane the capital, as well as the northern cultural gem of Luang Prabang!
 But on my way to the enchanting Kuang Si Falls, I had an unfortunate motorbike accident.
 It significantly affected the rest of my trip and shortened my stay in this intriguing country.
 I hope to get back to Laos in the future.

 My favorite country of 2019 was – the Philippines!
 It’s a vast country of 7.641 islands.
 As I’ve seen only a tiny bit in my month-long visit, I will definitely be going back there too!
 I managed to explore just a part of Luzon and Palawan.
 In Pampanga, I’ve learned that there are bloodier events than Thaipusam, such as the Easter crucifixion and connected rites.
 In the northernmost part of the Palawan region, I hopped on a Coron Island boat tour that revealed the extraordinary beauty of lakes, beaches, coral reefs, and lagoons!
 The Philippines were obviously rich in both natural resources and intangible heritage, so I warmly recommend visiting this country!